Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

-A general backbone is needed to extract features from the input data.
-In our experiment section, we used both the light 2D convolution and the more powerful 3D convolution.
-RESNET-34 was used as a 2D convolution network, which only has $3.6 * 10^{9}$ FLOPs.Therefore, we could run more intervals at the same time in a limited memory.
-For the higher accuracy requirement, we also used a slow yet powerful R2PLUS1D model.
-Its strong performance benefits from its novel structure replacing the 3D convolutional filters size $N \times t \times d \times d$ with a (2+1)D RESNET block consisting of $M$ spatial 2D filters of size $N \times 1 \times d \times d$ and $N$ temporal convolutional filters of size $M \times t \times 1 \times 1$.
+The backbone is needed to extract features from the input data.
+In our method, we use both a lighter 2D and a heavier 3D convolutional network.
+The 2D backbones always contains less parameters and need shorter inference time, such as VGG~\cite{simonyan2015very}, Resnet~\cite{he2016deep}, and Inception~\cite{inception}.
+In this case, we could analyze more intervals at the same time with limited memory.
+Resnet-34 was used as the light 2D extractor, which is very fast and only has $3.6 * 10^{9}$ FLOPs.
+For the higher accuracy requirement, we also use a slow yet powerful model, R2Plus1D-18.
+Its strong performance benefits from its novel structure replacing the 3D convolutional filters with a (2+1)D Resnet block.

-We use stochastic gradient descent as our loss optimization method.
-The pertained weight from IMAGENET ~\cite{imagenet_cvpr09} or KINETICS ~\cite{kay2017kinetics} is also used as our initialization weight to accelerate our convergence process.
-For a better convergence, we also use Batch Normalization(BN), which estimates the activation mean and variance within each batch and uses them to transform these activation values into a standard Gaussian distribution.
-For reducing computing cost, our network freezes the BN layer expect the first layer and uses clip gradient.